 In addition to a Master’s degree, I have a post-doctoral Graduate Certificate in Metabolic Endocrinology and another in Brain Fitness & Memory Management—both from the University of South Florida College of Medicine.
-This was followed by a Fellowship in Integrative Cancer Therapeutics with the Metabolic Medical Institute.
-I also have a Bachelor of Science degree in Biochemistry from Andrews University and a Certificate in Plant-Based Nutrition from Cornell University.
-I am a recipient of the Physician’s Recognition Award from the American Medical Association, a Certified Personal Trainer with the American College of Sports Medicine, and a member of the American Academy of Anti-Aging Medicine.
+This was followed by a Fellowship in Integrative Cancer Therapies with the Metabolic Medical Institute.
+I also have a Bachelor of Science degree in Biochemistry from Andrews University as well as a Certificate in Plant-Based Nutrition from Cornell University.

-Our unique and home-like office is warm, relaxing, and inviting.
-The moment you step in, you’ll know you’ve come to the right place.
-The individualized attention we provide our patients is almost unheard of in today’s profit-driven healthcare system.
-Our fees are reasonable and appointments are thorough, professional, and unhurried.
-We treat our patients with a level of care, compassion, and respect that can be difficult to find nowadays, and we are passionate about helping our patients enjoy healthier, happier, and longer lives!
+My unique and home-like office is warm, relaxing, and inviting.
+The individualized attention I provide is almost unheard of in today’s high-volume, profit-driven healthcare system.
+While many doctors see 30+ patients per day, I see no more than 10-12 per day.
+I treat my patients with a level of care, compassion, and respect that can be difficult to find, and I am dedicated to using my expertise to help them enjoy healthier and longer lives.

 Dr. Daniel Thomas, DO, MS

 344 S. Highland St.

 P.S.
 You are in extra good hands because I have the privilege of working alongside my wife, Dr. Sylvia Torres-Thomas, PhD, RN.
 At our office, it’s just the two of us: Husband and wife, doctor and nurse, taking care of you as if you were a member of our own family.